EPA ID# MOD056389828

 Bayer CropScience is operating and conducting corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA.
 The permits were first issued in April 1987.
 The department reissued the Missouri Hazardous Waste Management Facility Part I Permit, effective Dec.
 9, 1998.
 EPA reissued the Hazardous and Solid Waste Amendments Part II Permit, effective Jan.
 8, 1999.
 These permits allow Bayer to store, treat and incinerate hazardous waste.
 The regulated units under the current permits consist of two container storage areas, four storage tanks and one incinerator.

 Bayer submitted a permit application on Sept.
 11, 2008, for renewal of their existing hazardous waste permits.
+The department determined the permit application was not complete and Bayer sent a revised permit application on Oct.
+27, 2008.
 Bayer’s existing Part I Permit expired Dec.
 9, 2008, and Part II Permit expired Jan.
 8, 2009.
 State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
 The department determined the permit application was complete on May 15, 2009.
 The department is conducting a technical review of the permit application.